-Finally there is the group fo three giant silk scrolls, each about 3.5ft x 12.5ft.
-Digitally printed onto silk georgette, which is very lightweight and highly transparent but stronger than you expect, they flutter with the air current of even a single person walking nearby.
+Finally there is the group of three giant silk scrolls, each about 3.5ft x 12.5ft.
+Digitally printed onto silk georgette, which is very lightweight and highly transparent — they flutter with the air current of even a single person walking nearby.
 Silk is the ultimate Chinese fabric, as it was invented and developed in China, and was a major trade item with the rest of the world as, for centuries, it was the only source.
 My father’s family came from China, so that was the reason that material was important, like the Chinese paper in the sculpture.

 How about the Public Participation aspect of the exhibition?

 Kho: Part of the Burnt Offerings exhibition is a Public Participation Project where I invite visitors to write down something or someone they’ve lost onto a piece of joss paper that they wish to commemorate or honour or simply offer, and put it into a large steel wok I’ve set out to collect them in.
 After the show is over, I will perform a collective burning of all of these submissions, record it on video and post that on my YouTube channel and website.

 How are you feeling now that the exhibition has opened up?